 The Constance Bennett Cosmetics Company was created in Hollywood in 1937.
 They also had a New York office at 1775 Broadway (now 3 Columbus Circle) in 1946.
 The beauty company went bankrupt and was sold by 1947.
 I'm not sure how long the New York office was open.
-Perhaps the New York branch was the franchise she sold.
-The company wasn't in New York in 1940 and the only year I was able to find Constance Bennett's business in New York was in the 1946 City Directory.
+The company wasn't in New York in 1940 and the only year I was able to find Constance Bennett's business with a New York address was in the 1946 City Directory.

 I think her beauty routine seems fabulous and luxurious.
-A modern beauty routine seems to involve more cosmetics to cover up as opposed to Constance's routine, which primarily involved nurturing the skin.
+A modern beauty routine involves more cosmetics to cover up as opposed to Constance's routine, which primarily involved nurturing the skin.
 According to Constance, you must start out with a wonderfully healthy base of nourished skin.
 If I had the choice between the healthy multi-product skin routine and modern techniques of makeup, I would choose Constance Bennett's in a heartbeat.
-People do still use skin care products, including creams and astringents, like Constance's line, just not in the way Constance did, and clearly, not nearly as many creams.
-And who wouldn't love to put something so deliciously decadent sounding as Champagne Astringent on their face?
+People do still use skin care products, including creams and astringents, like Constance's line, just not in the way Constance did.
+Who wouldn't love to put something so deliciously decadent sounding as Champagne Astringent on their face?

-After looking through a few Los Angeles city directories, I was able to find a few individuals who probably worked on staff at Bennett's Hollywood location.
+After searching through a few Los Angeles city directories, I was able to find a few individuals who probably worked on staff at Bennett's Hollywood location.
 In 1938 this included: Jay Horowitz (Chemist), Stewart Noack (Laboratory worker), Hester Bennett (Laboratory worker), and Grace Barton (Laboratory worker).
-They were other people included such as secretaries and managers to Carole Bennett Inc., but I could not ascertain if they were employees of her beauty line or employees pertaining to her acting career.
+They were others listed such as secretaries and managers to Carole Bennett Inc., but I could not figure out if they were employees of her beauty line or acting career.

 Searching through the 1942 Los Angeles city directory, we find a few changes.
 There is a new company, Constance Bennett Cosmetics.
-So between 1937 and 1941 the company probably changed it's name or separated from Constance Bennett's other endeavors.
-The address is listed as 533 N Arden in Los Angeles.
-It was built in 1921 and currently appears to be a residential property.
-New employees appearing were George M. Alderman (Secretary-Treasurer) and Harry Taylor (Vice President).
+Between 1937 and 1941 the company changed it's name or separated from Constance Bennett's other endeavors.
+The address listed is 533 N Arden in Los Angeles.
+It was built in 1921 and currently is a residential property.
+She hired new employees George M. Alderman (Secretary-Treasurer) and Harry Taylor (Vice President).
 There is no further staff of any kind listed.
-I'm not certain if it is because the operations were moved to New York or the remaining staff were just not listed.
+I'm not certain if it is because the operations were moved to New York or the remaining staff were just not listed in the directory.